Oklahoma family learns dad’s remains lost after being donated for medical research

-OKLAHOMA CITY (KFOR) – Jesse Hall said his father had been ill, but when he passed away in September 2018, his death still came as a shock.
+OKLAHOMA CITY, Okla.
+(KFOR) – Jesse Hall said his father had been ill, but when he passed away in September 2018, his death still came as a shock.

 “My dad died so young … he was 63,” he said Wednesday in an interview with Nexstar’s KFOR.